 Despite the bright colors used by the artist, the painting is extremely sad.
 It’s very interesting how he managed to empathize the woman and use such colors at the same time.
 Anyone looking at the weeping woman by Pablo Picasso feels and understands the indescribable grief that can be seen in her eyes.

-After the very first look at the picture, you immediately start to contemplate about what happened to her.
+After the very first look at the picture, you immediately start to contemplate what happened to her.
 This great pain and suffering make us unwittingly sympathize with her.
 Maybe she lost a loved one, and her heart is torn apart.
 It’s well known that Picasso had a great ability to convey emotions.

 The Main Idea Of The Painting By Picasso

 It has always been extremely difficult to be able to understand the main idea of the work of art, but we must admit, that it becomes even harder when we are we’re dealing with the paintings of Pablo Picasso.
-That’s why we can only guess what was the true reason of such a deep sorrow and unhappy facial expression of this woman.
+That’s why we can only guess what was the true reason for such deep sorrow and unhappy facial expression of this woman.
 In this particular painting, the whole face of the woman is extremely distorted by despair.

 It’s not possible to recognize it.
-Many women claimed that they posed the talented artist but it could not be proved.
+Many women claimed that they posed a talented artist but it could not be proved.
 But how could one verify whether it was the truth or a lie?
 The author didn’t leave a single opportunity to do it.
 He veiled the woman’s image beyond recognition.

 It’s commonly supposed that the painting depicts Dora Maar – a professional photographer, the daughter of a Croatian architect with whom the artist was in a close relationship for nine years from 1936 to 1945.
 Dora was taking pictures of the crippled, the blind, the homeless, combining the beauty and ugliness, luxury and poverty into the mysterious and spooky surrealism.
 Dora’s art was bold and avant-garde.
 Critics called her style “tragic Baroque” and “aesthetic disaster”.

-Maar became some sort of the intellectual distraction for Picasso, who at the moment of acquaintance with her experienced a creative crisis.
+Maar became some sort of intellectual distraction for Picasso, who at the moment of acquaintance with her experienced a creative crisis.
 It was she who pushed him to the avant-garde movement and political themes.
 Maar taught Picasso photography and took up painting under his influence.
 Together they were producing kind of “photoengravings” on the glass with the help of which, as if from huge negatives, were making prints on photo paper.
-Dora was the main model of Picasso during all 9 years.
+Dora was the main model of Picasso for all 9 years.
 (Check out his bio here)

 The Analysis Of The Picasso’s Weeping Woman